AmoDinho/formulaone-graphql/README.md

 * GraphQL API: The API is built with GraphQL-Yoga.
 Which is an Express server that supports GraphQL APIs.
 * Real-Time Subscriptions: The app use Websockets to enable real-time interactions with the API.
 * Transactional Emails: Nodemailer and PostMark are used to send transactional emails.
-* Authentification: The app has uses Json Web Tokens to help with Authenticating users.
+* Authentification: The app  uses Json Web Tokens to help with Authenticating users.

 The API supports the following queries: